Jaime Cardenas (Chair)

 I came to Church of Hope after moving into the neighborhood in 2014.
 I attend Church of Hope because it is a church where questions and doubts are welcomed.
 During the week, I teach high school in Seatac and spend time with my husband and sons.
 I also like to cook, read fiction and knit.

-In 2019, Sam Luikens (Secretary) arrived in Seattle with his husband, Luke and their cat, Humbug.
+In 2019, Sam Luikens arrived in Seattle with his husband, Luke and their cat, Humbug.
 He is grateful to call COH his first authentic church home and enjoys connecting with hopers in and outside the church space.
 He is proud to work in public service and spends his free time running, listening to records, and dreaming of connected communities centered around the movement of people and not cars.

-Lynn Tienken
+Lynn Tiekens

 My first steps into Church of Hope four years ago were met with warm kindness.
 Growing into the community through small group bible studies, spontaneous group dinners and unique topical explorations led by Pastor Darla has personally broadened my own spiritual questions and life with God.
 This in turn has enlightened and informed my work as a family therapist.
-I find myself carrying my heart into many dimensions of my life: my time with my sons, their families and my grandchildren; my hikes in the mountains; and my joy in my watercolor paintings
+I find myself carrying my heart into many dimensions of my life: my time with my sons, their families and my grandchildren; my hikes in the mountains; and my joy in my watercolor paintings.

 Marlys Waldo